spinakr/vim-misc/README.md

 - Clone this repo into .vim dictonary in home folder ~
 - Run bootstrapper script, which downloads plugins and links the .vimrc
-- (Relies on omnisharp running on port 2000, see [omnisharp-vim](https://github.com/OmniSharp/omnisharp-vim))

-- For VSCodeVim copy the settings from [vim-vscode-settings.json](/configs/vim-vscode-settings.json) to vscode settings file

 ### React development
 To get javascript linting in vim when using createreactapp add the following to package.json: